mesonbuild/meson/docs/markdown/Reference-manual.md

 - `build_by_default` *(added 0.38.0)* causes, when set to true, to have this target be built by default, that is, when invoking plain `ninja`; the default value is false
-- `build_always` if `true` this target is always considered out of date and is rebuilt every time, useful for things such as build timestamps or revision control tags
+- `build_always` (deprecated) if `true` this target is always considered out of date and is rebuilt every time, useful for things such as build timestamps or revision control tags.
+- `build_always_stale` if `true` the target is always considered out of date.
+  The associated command is run even if the outputs are up to date.
 - `capture`, there are some compilers that can't be told to write their output to a file but instead write it to standard output.
 When this argument is set to true, Meson captures `stdout` and writes it